Mick235711/Beijing-Subway-Tools/docs/tools.md

                         Exclude lines
-  --exclude-virtual     Exclude virtual transfers --exclude-edge        Exclude edge case in transfer
+  --exclude-virtual     Exclude virtual transfers --exclude-edge        Exclude edge case in transfer -a, --all             Calculate all pairs of ending stations
 ```

 Show the longest possible path in the network (i.e., the longest path that does not have duplicate edges).
 Notice that duplicate nodes are allowed.

+If `-a` is passed, then every possible pairs of ending station are calculated to truly get the global longest path.

 Example Usage:
 <pre>